 Vegetarian?
 Swap the meat for crumbled tofu or tempeh.
 Speaking of meat, you don’t have to stick to ground beef.
 Try chicken, turkey, or steak tips instead of ground meat.

-Traditionally in this dish, Holy Basil is used, which almost has a slightly cinnamon/licorice flavor.
-If you have an Asian grocery store near you and can get your hands on it, by all means use it!
-However, ‘regular’ Italian basil will work just fine and provide plenty of flavor.
+Traditionally in this dish, Thai Holy Basil is used, which almost has a slightly cinnamon/licorice flavor.
+Asian grocery stores will have it.
+If you have one near you and can get your hands on it, by all means use it!
+However, regular basil (Italian basil) will work just fine and provide plenty of flavor.

 More Recipes You'll Love